avril0213/PaperReading/README.md

 ```
 we create two external memory vectors for each user, memorizing high-level abstractions of what a user possibly likes and dislikes.
 The proposed MA-DNN achieves a good compromise between DNN and RNN.
 It is as simple as DNN, but has certain ability to exploit useful information contained in users’ historical behaviors as RNN.
+Learn two user-level embeddings for label 0/1 separately, feed into dense together with other groups' embedding vectors.
+Pose an additional L2 loss to force the two embeddings close to last layer of DNN.
+This loss only updates the two embeddings(last layer only updated in cross-entropy loss).
 ```
 Queue:
 [MOE](https://arxiv.org/abs/1701.06538)